 Applications for the latest round of OPC Proposition 1 grant funding closed in February 2018.
 Eight projects were approved by the OPC at the July 25, 2018 meeting.
-Staff recommendations for the approved projects are available here.
+Staff recommendations for the July 2018 approved projects are available here.
 One additional project was approved by the OPC at the October 25, 2018 meeting and the staff recommendation is available here.

 The interactive map below right shows the projects approved by the OPC in July 2018.

 Click on each orange marker to see more detailed information about each project.
 Zoom in on the North Coast of California to see additional project markers that do not display well with the default view.